oracle/oracle-linux/oracle-linux-image-tools/README.md

     - distr::kickstart
     - cloud_distr::kickstart
     - custom::kickstart
-1. Select a packer configuration file and customise it.
-The following hooks are called if defined:
-    - distr::packer_conf
-    - cloud_distr::packer_conf
-    - custom::packer_conf
 1. Stage files from the _files_ directories.
-These files are copied during provisioning in `/tmp/packer_files` in the VM.
+These files are copied during provisioning in `PROVISION_DIR` in the VM.
+1. Run `virt-install` to create the image as described in the kickstart file.
-1. Run packer to provision the VM image.
+1. Run `virt-customize` to actually provision the image.
+   The optional `::customize_args` hooks in the `image_scripts.sh` files are invoked to provide additional arguments to `virt-customize`.
-  During provisioning the `provision.sh` scripts run in the following order:
+   The `provision.sh` scripts run in the following order:
     - distr::provision
     - cloud::provision
     - cloud_distr::provision